-I started to reach out to others in my community, hoping to engage them in this conversation.
-This is what led me to run for office.
-I noticed that although a non-partisan issue, representatives and elected officials did not seem to be engaged in this dialogue.
+Running for office, was an organic evolution.
+I noticed that although a non-partisan issue, representatives and elected officials did not seem to be engaged in the dialogue surrounding children in foster care.
 I would reach out and invite them to events and would rarely get a response.
 Few showed up to lend their support.
-I didn’t need their dollars.
-I needed them to listen.
-After many efforts, I decided to go to them–to meet them where they were at –to learn why these issues were not being addressed or embraced as passionately as they should.
+I didn’t need their dollars, I just needed them to listen.
+After many efforts, I decided to go to them–to meet them where they were–to learn why these issues were not being addressed or embraced as passionately as they should.
 I started taking greater note of what was happening on the municipal level in Cedar Rapids.
-I started following School Board and City Council meetings.
-I found it odd to see only two women representing the community in our city council when Iowa is 53% female.
-I did not feel that my voice was being considered, and I knew others felt the same way.
-When important issues regarding panhandling and affordable housing came up, and many councilmembers seemed to vote against the needs of the community, I became more emboldened to speak up on behalf of my community.
+I began following School Board and City Council meetings.
+At the time, I found it odd to see only two women representing the community in our city council when more than half of Iowa’s population is female.
+I did not feel that my voice was being represented, and I knew others felt the same way.
+When important issues regarding panhandling and affordable housing came up, and many councilmembers seemed to vote against the needs vocalized by the community, I became more emboldened to speak up.
 I started reaching out to others to see if people were happy with their representation.
 I wanted to know if they felt like their councilmembers were accessible and accountable.
 Now was the time to rise to the occasion for my community.